globeandmail/fbpac-api/README.md

 ##### How to create new users

 Unlike the Rust API, we have real user accounts with a unique password per account.
-When a partner signs up, log into the production console with `RAILS_ENV=production rails c` and create them a user account with `User.create!({:email => "you@example.com", :password => "111111", :password_confirmation => "111111" })` (there is no GUI for account creation).
+When a partner signs up, log into the production console with `RAILS_ENV=production rails c` and create them a user account with `Partner.create!({:email => "you@example.com", :password => "111111", :password_confirmation => "111111" })` (there is no GUI for account creation).
 Then they should be good to go.

 ### Deployment